aleppos/ontop-poke/README.md

 To install Volta, run `curl https://get.volta.sh | bash` or you can check out the official [getting started documentation](https://docs.volta.sh/guide/getting-started)

+### Chrome

+We need to have Chrome installed in order to run `yarn test`.

+To install Chrome, checkout out the official [Download Chrome](https://www.google.com/chrome/dr/download)

 ## Merge Requests